-Children can be excluded on a fixed-period basis (suspension), i.e. up to 45 school days within a year, or permanently.
-Similarly, children can be permanently excluded following a fixed-period, where further evidence is presented.
-In all cases, the headteacher will decide which exclusion period a child will be subject to, depending on what the circumstances warrant.
+Children can be suspended on a fixed-period basis, i.e. up to 45 school days within a year, or permanently excluded.
+Similarly, children can be permanently excluded following a suspension, where further evidence is presented.
+In all cases, the headteacher will decide whether a child will be subject to a suspension or an exclusion, depending on what the circumstances warrant.
 The school has the power to direct a child off-site to improve their behaviour.

-The headteacher's power to exclude
+The headteacher's power to suspend and exclude

-Only the headteacher has the power to exclude a pupil from the school, and is able to decide whether this is on a fixed-period (suspension) or a permanent basis.
-All exclusions will only be issued on disciplinary grounds.
+Only the headteacher has the power to suspend or exclude a pupil from the school, and is able to decide whether either a suspension or exclusion is appropriate.
+All suspensions and exclusions will only be issued on disciplinary grounds.

-The headteacher is able to exclude pupils from the premises where their behaviour is disruptive during lunchtime.
-All lunchtime exclusions will be counted as half of a school day.
+The headteacher is able to suspend children where their behaviour is disruptive during lunchtime.
+All lunchtime suspensions will be counted as half of a school day.
 The headteacher is also able to consider a child's disruptive behaviour outside of the school premises as grounds for exclusion, in accordance with the school's Behaviour and Relationships Policy.

-When sending a child home following any exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents/carers.
+When sending a child home following any suspension or exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents/carers.

-Any decision made to exclude a child will be lawful, proportionate and fair, with respect to legislation relating directly to exclusions and the school's wider legal duties, including the ECHR.
-At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, disability, and will not increase the severity of a pupil's exclusion on these grounds.
+Any decision made to suspend or exclude a child will be lawful, proportionate and fair, with respect to legislation relating directly to suspensions and exclusions and the school's wider legal duties, including the ECHR.
+At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds and will not increase the severity of a pupil's suspension or exclusion on these grounds.

-The headteacher will apply the civil standard of proof when responding to the facts relating to an exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.
+The headteacher will apply the civil standard of proof when responding to the facts relating to a suspension or exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.